Water quality can impact taste hugely. Always use freshly drawn water, and preferably use a water filter.

 – Step 3, Transfer to the fridge and leave for 12 hours or overnight.
 This jug must be covered to prevent smells from the fridge affecting the taste of your iced tea.

-If you wish to wash the leaves at the beginning of the process, simply start by adding a small volume of hot water (80°C for green tea) to the tea leaves within the same container to be used for the cold brew.
+If you would like to wash the leaves at the beginning of the process, simply start by adding a small volume of hot water (80°C for green tea) to the tea leaves.
 After about 20-30 seconds fill the remaining volume with cold filtered water, cover the container and transfer to the fridge following the process discussed above.
 Remember this container will need to be heat resistant in order to withstand the hot water at the start.

 Make a concentrate: